 What happens to civil society in a country that democratically elects a leader who encourages the summary executions of citizens for drug addiction and the wholesale violation of human rights?

 Militant Islamists escort drug convoys through northern Mali in exchange for hefty payments.
 The U.S. military and Honduran authorities use commando-style tactics to catch traffickers in the remote jungles of La Moskitia.
 A 15-year old from Ciudad Juarez, the most violent city in Mexico, chooses the clarinet over drugs after dropping out of school twice.

-Pulitzer Center journalists expose corruption, extortion, and murder in an often violent war on drugs, fought in all corners of the globe, in Cuba and Crimea, in Bolivia and Burma, and from El Salvador to Tajikistan.
-They cover various recovery programs, such as opioid substitution therapy, as well as policy debates involving the roles of drug enforcement agents, the police, the military and government.
-And they ask important questions: Are drug users people in need or criminals?
+Pulitzer Center journalists expose corruption, extortion, and murder in an often violent war on drugs, fought in all corners of the globe, in Cuba and Crimea, in Bolivia and Burma, and from the Philippines to Tajikistan.
+They cover various recovery programs, such as opioid substitution therapy, as well as policy debates involving the roles of drug enforcement agents, the police, the military, and government.
+And they ask important questions: Are drug users criminals or patients in need of medical treatment?